12 Reasons Construction Companies Fail (And How to Avoid Each One)

 6. Lack of Legal Contracts

 A signed contract prevents disputes and protects both parties.
-Creating a detailed estimate and contract for the customer to sign is imperative toward achieving this goal.
+Creating a detailed estimate and contract for the customer to sign is critical for achieving this goal.
 Projul’s estimating features include digital signature collection, helping 5,000+ contractors lock down agreements before work starts.

 There are as many bad customers out there as there are bad contractors.
 Some of those customers simply want to get the work done for free.
 They will argue about things that, they claim, were promised.
 A signed contract and detailed estimate will help to prevent this from happening.